yashughade10/codedamn-100DaysOfFrontend/README.md

 # codedamn-100DaysOfFrontend
 "I took part in '100 Days of Frontend,' solving interesting challenges and becoming a better developer every day!"

-# 100 Days of Frontend - Day 1
+# 100 Days of Frontend
 ## Getting Started

 To get started, follow these steps: